 Here are five featured online MSN nurse practitioner programs with the PNP-AC specialization:

 Finally, be sure to reference the detailed guide to distance-based pediatric NP programs (both acute and primary care) on the online PNP programs page.

 Psychiatric-mental health nurse practitioners (PMHNPs) provide holistic care to patients suffering disorders of the body and mind.
 These specialists diagnose diseases, prescribe medications, and provide therapy paying thought to both the physiological and psychological underpinnings of problems.

-According to the AANP (July 2016), 4.2 percent of NPs work in the psychiatric subspecialty of nursing.
-Following completion of these programs, students may be eligible for PMHNP certification through the ANCC.
+According to the AANP (2018), 3.8 percent of NPs work in the psychiatric area of specialization.
+Following completion of their NP programs, students may be eligible for PMHNP certification through the ANCC.

 In an online psychiatric NP program, students can expect to take a number of classes such as:

 Here are six featured online (and hybrid) MSN nurse practitioner programs with the PMHNP specialization: